Fairfax Injury Lawyer Brien Roche Addresses Corporate Depositions

 When you’re dealing with a publicly-traded company and you want to take the deposition of a corporate officer, you need to be aware of Virginia Code § 8.01-420.4:1 which lays down certain criteria for taking such a deposition.

 These types of depositions are sometimes referred to as “apex depositions” and the theory that protects corporate officers is sometimes called the “apex doctrine”.
 The doctrine itself is essentially a burden shifting mechanism.
 In other words, in general the party for whom discovery is sought has the burden of showing good cause when seeking a protective order.
 For apex officials, this doctrine shifts the burden to the party seeking the discovery.
 Under the Virginia statute, typically a corporate designee deposition has to be taken first.
-However this only applies to certain corporations.
+This only applies however to certain corporations.
 If the statute does not apply, then the apex doctrine may still apply.
 In particular you should be prepared to show that the corporate officer has knowledge of specific facts that are relevant to the proceeding.

 Whether the statute applies or not, you should be prepared to offer certain accommodations i.e., agree to limit the time of the deposition, the place of the deposition, scope of the questioning, etc.